AdobeDocs/experience-manager-65.en/help/assets/video.md

    The Top Metrics group box identifies various aggregate measurements for all *published* videos across your site.

-1. In the table that lists the top published videos, tap a video name to play the video and also see the video’s audience retention (drop-off) report.
+1. In the table that lists the top published videos, tap a video name to play the video and also see the video's audience retention (drop-off) report.

 ### View video reports based on a video viewer that you created using the Dynamic Media HTML5 Viewer SDK {#viewing-video-reports-based-on-a-video-viewer-that-you-created-using-the-scene-hmtl-viewer-sdk}